lino-framework/lino/docs/jobs/index.rst

 - Since 2009 we are investing most of our energy into Lino.
   We know that Lino is genial.
-  We also know that there is some work to do before this becomes evident And that's no problem for us because anyway we prefer sustainable growth over rapid revenue.
+  We also know that there is some work to do before this becomes evident.
+  And that's no problem for us because anyway we prefer sustainable growth over rapid revenue.